Hodgkin Lymphoma in Children

 infection and the lymph nodes swell.
 Hodgkin lymphoma cells can also spread

 causes mononucleosis (mono)

-- HIV, the virus that causes AIDS
+- HIV infection, the virus that causes

-- Having a brother or sister with Hodgkin lymphoma
+- Having a family history of Hodgkin

 in each child.
 They can include:

 - Painless swelling of the lymph nodes

-- Trouble breathing (dyspnea)
+- Trouble breathing